-The disposal of HKCFC and Qiqihar CFC, which resulted in Qiqihar Discontinued Operations.
-As a result of such discontinuation, the results of operations of Qiqihar Discontinued Operations have been presented as a single line item on the face of the consolidated income statement of the Group.
+The disposal of HKCFC and Qiqihar CFC resulted in Qiqihar Discontinued Operations.
+As a result of such discontinuation, the results of operations of Qiqihar Discontinued Operations have been presented as a single line item on the consolidated income statement of the Group for the fiscal year ended March 31, 2013.
 We are now entirely focused on being one of the leading developers and operators of large scale, integrated agricultural logistics and trade centers and rural-urban migration and city re-development business.